netlify/cli/docs/commands/env.md

 ---
 ## `env:transfer`

-Transfer environment variables from "siteIdA" to "siteIdB"
+Transfer environment variables from one site to another

 **Usage**